Questions and Answers about Real Estate in Dominican Republic

 Las Terrenas has clinics and private healthcare services for everyday needs, while more specialized medical treatment may require travel to larger cities such as Santiago or Santo Domingo.
 Many expats choose private health insurance for faster access and broader coverage.

 Internet service in Las Terrenas has improved considerably, with fiber connections available in many neighborhoods and residential developments.
-However, occasional outages still happen, so remote workers often rely on backup internet like STARLINK or generators to maintain productivity.
+However, occasional outages still happen, so remote workers often rely on backup mobile internet or generators to maintain productivity.

 To avoid scams, always work with reputable agents, hire an independent attorney, and verify title ownership before making payments.
 Be cautious of deals that seem unusually cheap or sellers pushing for fast deposits without legal documentation.